 A shoots at goal.
-D runs from position 1 to position 2 to intercept the ball, but it glances off his foot to B who scores.
-B is not off-side because, although he is in front of the ball and has not two opponents between him and the goal-line the ball was last played by an opponent, D.
+Y runs from position 1 to position 2 to intercept the ball, but it glances off his foot to B who scores.

+B is off-side as he was in an off-side position at the moment the ball was played by one of his own team and interfering with play notwithstanding that the ball was deflected by Y.